olivierdalang/layerCombinations/README.md

+# __THIS PLUGIN IS DEPRECATED SINCE SAME FUNCTIONALITY HAS BEEN ADDED TO QGIS CORE__

 # LayerCombinations #

 **Disclaimer** : use at your own risk, the plugin is in developpement.
 In case of problem, open your QGis file in a plain text editor, and remove everything between &lt;LayerCombinations&gt; and &lt;/LayerCombinations&gt;.